voidstern/itunes-podcast-scripts/README.md

 - **Updating Duration:** Updates the track duration within iTunes after the file has been sped up.
 - **Cover Art Embedding:** Searches for and embeds the podcast cover art directly into the MP3 files.
 - **Podcast "Stations":** Updates "station" playlists containing only the oldest `X` episodes of given podcasts.
-- **Partially Played:** Maintains a "partially played/started" playlist so you can easily pick up where you left off.
+- **Partially Played:** Maintains "partially played/started" podcast and audiobook playlists so you can easily pick up where you left off.
+- **iPod Sync Preparation:** Marks deletable episodes as played, syncs loved status to ratings for iPod compatibility, and syncs connected iPods.

 ## Installation and Requirements